RyXeleron/ExecStats/README.md

 39. **MacSploit**
     - **Status**: Working, but detected.
     - **Details**: Macsploit is a decently rated exploit for MacOS users.
-It is reported to be functional and has a moderate level of UNCS.
+It is reported to be functional and has a moderate level of UNCS, it is confirmed that this executor is safe.
     - **Supports**: MacOS

 --------------------------